-My disabilities are Ehlers-Danlos, Hypermobility Type, POTS (Postural Orthostatic Tachycardia Syndrome); MCAS (Mast Cell Activation Syndrome); and fibromyalgia.
+My disabilities are Ehlers-Danlos, Hypermobility Type; POTS (Postural Orthostatic Tachycardia Syndrome); MCAS (Mast Cell Activation Syndrome); and fibromyalgia.
 Basically, the collagen in all twelve systems of my body is damaged, my blood pressure is not stable with a sudden change in posture (hard sneeze, laughing, standing up), my body thinks I am allergic to the world, and everything hurts all the time.
 My body is my frenemy.

 How to subscribe to the podcast